crawlingChaos/salad/README.md

 It is Free Software and released under the [GNU Affero General Public License V3](http://www.gnu.org/licenses/agpl.html).

 Salad's goal is to provide a robust passphrase generator to users who want strong security.
 It is intended to provide flexible passphrase generation without requiring multiple specialized word lists by dynamically choosing words that match any desired criteria.
-It will also provide an estimate of the amount of entropy in a given passphrase, controlled by the word list and the passphrase settings.

 ## Installation